nchah/freebase-triples/README.md

 Following the deprecation of the Freebase APIs, the new Knowledge Graph Search API (KG API) was released by Google on December 16, 2015 ([Google+ post](https://plus.google.com/u/0/109936836907132434202/posts/iY8NZGFF6DN)).
 As of April 2016, the new KG API does not support queries written in MQL as it did on Freebase.

-I have some further code to explore the Knowledge Graph API in this repository [knowledge-graph-api](https://github.com/nchah/knowledge-graph-api).
+I have further code to explore the Knowledge Graph API in this repository [knowledge-graph-api](https://github.com/nchah/knowledge-graph-api).

 ## Wikidata Migration

 The migration of Freebase data to Wikidata can be tracked [here](https://www.wikidata.org/wiki/Wikidata:WikiProject_Freebase).

+I am tracking the project and any contributions in this repository [wikidata](https://github.com/nchah/wikidata).

 ## Sources